aiven/devportal/docs/tutorials/talk-to-kafka.rst

         end
         p0 -->co0

-If the first consumer ``co0`` crashes for some reason, the other consumer ``co1`` in the consumer group will begin consuming messages from the last committed offset of the partition.
+If the first consumer ``co0`` crashes for some reason, the other consumer ``co1`` in the consumer group then begins consuming messages from the last committed offset of the partition.
+This is what makes a cluster highly available.

 .. mermaid::